amfarrell/conda-walkthrough/conda-python-helloworld.md

 )
 ```
 Right now your package only has metadata.
 Note that the name given to setup() need not relate to the name of any module within it.
-This metadata does not let the package do anything in particular and running `python setup.py build`
+This metadata does not let the package do anything in particular and running `python setup.py build` will do nothing.

+Sections to write:
+- Check that they have activated a conda env with echo $CONDA_DEFAULT_ENV.
+- About the 'scripts' and 'packages' arguments.
+- The effect of `python setup.py build`.
+- About how to find scripts and how to find modules to demonstrate what `python setup.py install` did.